Here's what's in the second stimulus package - KESQ

 Unemployment benefits

-The jobless would receive a $300 weekly federal enhancement in benefits for 11 weeks, from the end of December through March 14 under the deal.
+The jobless will receive a $300 weekly federal enhancement in benefits through March 14.
 The amount is half of the earlier federal boost, which ran out at the end of July.

+Because Trump waited until Sunday to sign the legislation, many out-of-work Americans may only get 10 weeks of augmented payments, instead of 11 weeks.

-Also, the agreement calls for extensions of two other pandemic unemployment programs that were created in the CARES Act in March.
-Both are currently set to expire at the end of this week, affecting an estimated 12 million people.
+Also, the package extends by 11 weeks two other pandemic unemployment programs that were created in the CARES Act in March and were set to expire at year’s end.

-The Pandemic Unemployment Assistance program expands jobless benefits to gig workers, freelancers, independent contractors, the self-employed and certain people affected by the coronavirus.
-The Pandemic Emergency Unemployment Compensation program provides an additional 13 weeks of payments to those who exhaust their regular state benefits.
+The Pandemic Unemployment Assistance program initially expanded jobless benefits to gig workers, freelancers, independent contractors, the self-employed and certain people affected by the coronavirus for up to 39 weeks.
+The Pandemic Emergency Unemployment Compensation program provided an additional 13 weeks of payments to those who exhaust their regular state benefits.

-Both programs would close to new applicants on March 14, but continue through April 5 for existing claimants who have not yet reached the maximum of 50 weeks.
+Both programs will now close to new applicants on March 14, but continue through April 5 for existing claimants who have not yet reached the maximum number of weeks.

-In addition, the bill gives states the authority to waive overpayments in cases where the claimant is not at fault.
+In addition, the package gives states the authority to waive overpayments in cases where the claimant is not at fault.

 The final agreement is less generous than the original bipartisan deal that was released earlier this month.
 It would have provided 16 weeks of enhanced payments and pandemic benefits.

-The bill would also continue full federal financing of extended benefits through mid-March, providing up to 20 additional weeks of payments depending on a state’s unemployment rate.
+The package also continues full federal financing of extended benefits through mid-March, providing up to 20 additional weeks of payments depending on a state’s unemployment rate.
 Typically, states and the federal government split the tab.
 Fewer than two dozen states now offer extended benefits because of the improving economy.

 Small business loans

-The bill would reopen the Paycheck Protection Program so that some of the hardest-hit small businesses can apply for a second loan.
+The package reopens the Paycheck Protection Program so that some of the hardest-hit small businesses can apply for a second loan.
 The program stopped taking applications for the first round of loans in August.

-The second loans would be limited to those with fewer than 300 employees that have seen drops of at least 25% of their revenue during the first, second or third quarter of 2020.
-It would also reduce the amount a borrower can receive from $10 million to $2 million, give businesses more flexibility on how they spend the money and simplify the forgiveness process for loans under $150,000.
+The second loans will be limited to those with fewer than 300 employees that have seen drops of at least 25% of their revenue during the first, second or third quarter of 2020.
+It also reduces the amount a borrower can receive from $10 million to $2 million, gives businesses more flexibility on how they spend the money and simplifies the forgiveness process for loans under $150,000.

 It carves out $12 billion for minority-owned businesses.
 It also expands eligibility to more nonprofits as well as local newspapers, TV and radio broadcasters.

-Note: This story has been updated with President Donald Trump signing the bill into law on Sunday night.